HoldenRiot/getting-started-automation/Initial-Setup-Longer.md

 - Add the Java "/bin" folder to the path if it hasn't been added.
 (See Step 2) e.g. `C:\Program Files\Java\jdkx.x.x_xxx\bin`
 - Create a `JAVA_HOME` environment variable for the root path. e.g. `C:\Program Files\Java\jdkx.x.x_xxx`.
-- Add `C:\maven_3_3_9\bin` to the PATH in System Variables.
+- Add `C:\maven_x_x_x\bin` to the PATH in System Variables.
 - Set `CHROMEDRIVER_HOME` environment variable to Chromedriver.exe location.
 (E.g. User\drivers\chromedriver.exe).
 - Set `GECKODRIVER_HOME` environment variables to Geckodriver.exe location (E.g. User\drivers\geckodriver.exe).
     - **Note:** On `CHROMEDRIVER_HOME` and `GECKODRIVER_HOME`, be sure that is the exact path to the .exe of chromedriver/geckodriver!

-7. Check to ensure the environment variables are setup correctly by typing the following in a **New Command Prompt/Terminal Window**:
+8. Check to ensure the environment variables are setup correctly by typing the following in a **New Command Prompt/Terminal Window**:
 - **`javac -version`**
     - If correct, You should see the version of Java installed displayed
         - If incorrect, see Step 1 & 4.
 (Install Java JDK).